martinlasek/audio-stream-app/README.md

 For an iOS Position I was asked to implement a streaming app.
 That app should update the artist, song name and cover image whenever the stream transitions to the next song.

-This app is perhaps the most simplest implementation neededd to get a streaming app up and running, look nice and even have the ability to pause.
+This app is perhaps the most simplest implementation needed to get a streaming app up and running, have the ability to pause and even look nice.